 When to see a vet

-- Your adult cat who never kneaded starts doing it obsessively
+- Your adult cat who never kneaded starts doing it obsessively or suddenly

 The bottom line